-Google My Business is where you can control how your brand is found on Google Search and apps like Google Maps.
+Google Business Profile is where you can control how your brand is found on Google Search and apps like Google Maps.
 It’s free to use, and it can offer your marketing, operations and front line valuable insights on customer experience before and after they make a purchase.

-Not all Google My Business features for restaurants are visible and accessible on the fly, a few are counter-intuitive, some have been added during the last year, so we decided to make a 2021 list that will save you valuable time along the way.
+Not all Google Business Profile features for restaurants are visible and accessible on the fly, a few are counter-intuitive, some have been added during the last year, so we decided to make a 2021 list that will save you valuable time along the way.

 Your branding, core values, marketing and communications mix are unique.
 Yet adapting to current affairs and market trends is universal.